Performance Intelligence · Pillar

 Yoodli

 What it is not built to answer.
 Whether the team, as a system, is transferring the behavioral patterns that separate the top 15 percent from the middle 70.
-Yoodli works on the individual speaker.
+Yoodli works on the individual speaker, even as it expands into enterprise roleplay.
 A firm can have every advisor run Yoodli for personal polish and still have a 60 point revenue gap on the team chart.
 The gap is not a presentation-quality gap.
 It is a behavioral transfer gap, and transfer is a team-level problem.

-Gong and Chorus: What They Answer, and What They Do Not
+Gong (with Gong Enable) and Chorus: What They Answer, and What They Do Not

 What it is not built to answer.
-What should have happened.
-Gong reports.
-It does not design the system.
-It can tell the firm that the top advisors use longer open-ended questions, but it cannot build the 90 day engagement that turns that observation into a firm-wide behavioral standard, with a scorecard, a coaching cadence, and a measured behavioral delta across the team.
+Where the methodology comes from in the first place.
+AI Call Reviewer grades against a rubric that somebody else has to define.
+Gong does not decode what the firm's own top 15 percent of producers are doing that the middle of the team is not, and it does not produce the firm-specific rubric that reflects those behaviors.
+It cannot build the 90 day engagement that turns observed top-performer behavior into a firm-wide behavioral standard, with a scorecard, a coaching cadence, and a measured behavioral delta across the team.

-The right way to use Gong and Chorus is as high-resolution input to the diagnostic.
+The right way to use Gong, Gong Enable, and Chorus is as high-resolution input to the diagnostic and as the grading layer once the methodology has been defined.
 The data is real.
-The observation layer works.
-The system design above the observation is what closes the gap.
+The observation and grading layers work.
+The system design above them, the one that decides what the rubric should be in the first place, is what closes the behavioral gap.

 The Altitude Above the Stack